ZAKARYA123J/ZAKARYA123J/README.md

 # 💫 About Me:
-Certainly!
-Here's a paragraph you can use:<br><br>I'm a 20-year-old full-stack developer currently working at Ocean connect.
+I'm a 20-year-old full-stack developer currently working at Ocean connect.
 My role involves handling both front-end and back-end development, ensuring that every aspect of our applications is seamless and efficient.
 With a passion for coding and problem-solving, I contribute to various projects that require a strong understanding of modern technologies and frameworks.
 I thrive in collaborative environments, always eager to learn new skills and improve existing ones to deliver high-quality software solutions.

 ## 🌐 Socials: